Jish2/noted/guides/spotify-activity.md

 ---
 title: adding my spotify activity to my website
 created: 2024-12-25T17:47
-updated: 2024-12-26T20:06
+updated: 2024-12-26T20:32
 ---

-the other day, i was checking out [nev flynn's site](https://nevflynn.com/)and drew inspiration from his spotify card showing what he was listening to. considering that spotify api is well documented, i figured this would be a easy addition to jgoon.com. unfortunately, it wasn't as easy as expected.
+the other day, i was checking out [nev flynn's site](https://nevflynn.com/) and drew inspiration from his spotify card showing what he was listening to. considering that spotify api is well documented, i figured this would be a easy addition to jgoon.com. unfortunately, it wasn't as easy as expected.
 ### spotify api
 for my website, i want to show what song im currently listening to, so we'll be using the [get currently playing track](https://developer.spotify.com/documentation/web-api/reference/get-the-users-currently-playing-track) endpoint. however, to call this endpoint we need to authorize our application.
 ### authorizing